hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-I continue taking in the spectacle of ruin, and ask myself: what is ruin?
+I continue taking in the spectacle of ruin.
+A place like this moves me to ask: what is ruin?
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
 That would make ruin an aesthetic phenomenon, akin to beauty.